 We have a limited history of marketing, selling, and supporting our products and services internationally.
 As a result, we must hire and train experienced personnel to staff and manage our foreign operations.
 To the extent that we experience difficulties in recruiting, training, managing, and retaining an international staff, and specifically staff related to sales management and sales personnel, we may experience difficulties in sales productivity in foreign markets.
 We also enter into strategic distributor and reseller relationships with companies in certain international markets where we do not have a local presence.
-If we are not able to maintain successful strategic distributor relationships internationally or recruit additional companies to enter into strategic distributor relationships, our future success in these international markets could be limited.
-Business practices in the international markets that we serve may differ from those in the United States and may require us in the future to include terms other than our standard terms in customer contracts.
+If we are not able to maintain successful strategic distributor relationships internationally or recruit additional companies to enter into strategic distributor relationships internationally or recruit additional companies to enter into strategic distributor relationships internationally or recruit additional markets that we serve may differ from those in the United States and may require us in the future to include terms other than our standard terms in customer contracts.
 To the extent that we may enter into customer contracts in the future that include non-standard terms related to payment, warranties, or performance obligations, our operating results may be adversely impacted.